-In fact, I believe most of us have an innate “knowing” of our purpose.
+I believe most of us have an innate “knowing” of our purpose.
 We’re just not ready to put it out there for the world to see.
-You’re not even ready to “see” your Self but something is still driving you to live a purposeful life.
+Maybe you're not ready to “see” your Self but something is still driving you to live a purposeful life.
 And, you want to do it now!

 Here are some great ways to help you start living a purposeful life now while you’re still trying to figure out your own life purpose.

 1. Find A Reason to Get Excited About Your Future

 If you’re excited about your future which could be tomorrow, next year, or five years down the line then you’ll find activities and goals that give you a purpose for wanting a life worth living.
 Finding a reason to get excited about your future will open your mind up to endless possibilities.

 Meditation to tap into your inner source

 Asking the right questions e.g. “What kind of future do I want to live in?”

 2. What Are You Agreeing to Do and Why?

 Take a hard and long look at your daily life.
 Identify what you’re agreeing to do and then ask yourself, “Why?”
 Are you participating in activities simply because you have to do them?
 Or, are you participating in everything you do from a place of deep self-awareness?
 When you have your answers, you'll be surprised by just how much of your daily life is non-purposeful.

 A purposeful life includes doing the things you want to do or doing things because it’s essential for meeting your basic human needs.
 When you know “why” you're doing something, you’ll be able to decide if that activity actually has any purpose after all.